- Director: Francis Ford Coppola

 In my mind, the biggest issue with this movie is that it spends most of its running time repeating bits of the previous movies that were, for the most part, done better then.
 This, I think, is not an accident, or a failure of imagination, but a purposeful way of showing Michael living an ever-hollower version of his father’s life.
 That doesn’t make it more interesting to watch.
 There’s a big opening party, furtive speculation about who “the traitor” is, lots of stilted conversations with aging dons in their wicker chairs beneath palm trees, and a final set piece in which all relevant scores are settled.
 Of these, only this movie’s version of the latter is particularly interesting.
 The best part of the rest is a brash, hot-headed performance from Andy Garcia as Vincent, an illegitimate son of Michael’s brother Sonny (James Caan from the first movie), who constantly wants to solve the family’s problems with violence.
 The biggest casualty of the new edit is Bridget Fonda as his non-Italian girlfriend, most of her performance seems to have been excised.

 The Godfather Part III is clearly a flawed movie, in whatever edit, or at least one that doesn’t quite justify its own existence for much of its running time.
-However, though I am certainly not the target audience for these movies, for me that last half hour is the best thing in any of these movies.
+However, though I am certainly not the target audience for these movies, for me that last half hour is the best thing in any of them.
 Never has opera been so exciting.
 Which is what this movie thinks it is, an opera.
 Therein lies the contrast between this movie and the other gangster saga of 1990, Goodfellas.
 Both end in disappointment, but this movie’s thesis is that the mafia lifestyle leads inexorably to a bleak, lonely end.
 It is likely not what its audience wanted at the time, but I found it far more satisfying than any sort of happy ending would have been.